Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Introduction

 where the double vertical notation $\Vert\cdot\Vert$ denotes the magnitude of the applied electric field.
 There are multiple ways to define a rotation matrix $\mathbf R$, including representations from quaternions, Euler angles, Davenport angles, and others.
 In practice, two elemental rotations are sufficient to achieve the target electric field vector.
 It is important to note that all rotations are carried out within the MF.

 In this work, we derive and implement analytic nuclear gradients for correlated wavefunction methods in the presence of oriented external electric fields within both PAF and LRF.
 Using \emph{cis}- and \emph{trans}-formanilide as representative test systems, we demonstrate the reliability and numerical stability of the implementation through systematic geometry optimizations and potential energy surface analyses.
+In addition, we present a practical example of electric-field-induced isomerization to illustrate the importance of frame selection in electric field modeling.
+We show that a laboratory-fixed field can introduce artificial rotational effects that are inconsistent with experimentally constrained systems, whereas a molecular frame provides a physically meaningful description of the field response.